stevenrobertson/sd-docs/report/color_and_log_scale.md

 # Fractal Flame Coloring and Log Scaling
 ## Overview
 The *chaos game* provides a way to plot whether points in the biunit square are members of the system or are not.
 However, the resulting image appears in black and white - lacking color or even shades of gray!
-The application of color as well as providing smoothed vibrant images are their own process in the algorithm which deserves much text for several reasons:
+The application of color as well as providing smoothed vibrant images are their own processes in the algorithm which deserves much text for several reasons:

 1. A flame is just simply not a flame without its structural coloring or if membership is binary (black and white) which results in a grainy image.
 Both of these shortcomings leave a lot to be desired but can be remedied.
 2. Much of the new *implementation* relies on reworking details on how coloring is done.

 The previous section describing the flame algorithm describes the application of log scaling, a scheme for structural coloring as well as certain color correction techniques however the implementation details were spared.
-They are expanded upon here in the context of the original fractal flame implementation : *flam3*.
+This section explores the color correction techniques are implementatios in the context of the original fractal flame implementation : *flam3*.
 The inner algorithmic choices, data structures, and capabilities that the program has are analyzed.
 With that, in accordance to the challenge response style paper some of the difficulties with making improvements and transitioning the algorithm to the Graphics Processing Unit are presented.
 Finally, the authors delve into the new *implementation* and the differences, similarities, and any relevant background information needed.

 ##Relevant Applied Color Theory and Imaging Techniques

 ###Introduction
-In the case of the flame algorithm when coloring is referred to the authors are referring to the act of tone mapping, the structural coloring, and any color theory techniques (such as colorimetry) and imaging techniques (such as gamma correction) used.

-Luckily, these techniques have strong mathematical backgrounds and there is a vast information about them readily available because of advances in both computer graphics and digital photography.
+In the case of the flame algorithm when coloring is referred to what is meant is the act of tone mapping, structural coloring, any color theory techniques (such as colorimetry), and finally any imaging techniques (such as gamma correction) used.
+Luckily, all of these techniques have strong mathematical backgrounds and there is a vast information about them readily available because of advances in both computer graphics and digital photography.
 Additionally, because the flame algorithm's output is an image or series of images it often runs into the same complications which plague digital photographs such as color clipping and therefore these same image correction techniques are translated over and retrofitted to greatly improve the visual.

-A small detour is taken to visit all related techniques as one of the major requirements that must be adhered to for a new implementation is the results these techniques achieve.
+A small detour is taken to visit all related techniques as one of the major requirements that must be adhered to for a new implementation is images which are approximately visually equivalent.
+Without these techniques, replicating flame would be increasingly more difficult.

 ###High Dynamic Range (HDR)
-A fundamental concept which the whole coloring and log scaling approach tries to achieve is a high-dynamic-range or simply abbreviated as **HDR**.
+A fundamental concept which the whole coloring and log scaling approach tries to achieve is a high-dynamic-range or simply abbreviated as *HDR*.
 High Dynamic Range  means that it allows a greater dynamic range of luminance between the lightest and darkest areas of an image.[1]
 Dynamic range is the ratio between the largest and smallest possible values of changeable quantity - in our case light.[2]
 Lastly, *luminance* being the intensity of light being emitted from a surface per some unit area[3].

 The techniques that allow going from a lower dynamic range to a high dynamic range are collectively called high-dynamic-range imaging (HDRI).
 The reason HDR and HDRI imaging is mentioned is because the output of the flame attempts to give the appearance of an HDR flame while being constrained to Low Dynamic Range (LDR) viewing mediums such as computer monitors (LCD and CRT) as well as printers.[4]